 6. Optimize Your Content Structure

 Poor content design is the quickest way to lose readers, users, and potential customers.
 Every site is different, and every website will have different needs when it comes to content placement.
-However, there are a few basic rules that you can follow to help improve your content structure and stand out.
+However, there are a few basic rules that you can follow to help improve your content structure.

 The first way is to break up your content into paragraphs or line breaks so it’s easier for readers to read and digest.
 Also, make sure your sentences don’t run on too long.
 Using correct fonts and font sizes can also make a massive difference to your content structure.
 One of the most irritating things for many users is the small font or content that is placed on a colorful background, making it illegible.